ganapativs/pure-cache/README.md

 - Make your changes.
 - Commit your changes: `git commit -am 'Add some feature'`
 - Push to the branch: `git push origin my-new-feature`
-- Submit a pull request with full remarks documenting your changes.
+- Submit a pull request with full remarks documenting your changes

 ## License